Male Breast Reduction Surgery

 After the necessary amount of tissue has been removed, the incisions are closed, and the chest is wrapped in compression bandages.
 Some patients may have drains placed in the treated area to collect excess fluids.

 You will be cleared to go home after a brief observation period.
 The acute after-effects of discomfort, fatigue, swelling, and discoloration will be the most evident in the first few days.
 You can attenuate these symptoms by taking the medications we provided, laying on your back when resting, and wearing the compression garment until instructed otherwise.
 Within 1-2 weeks, you can continue light daily activities; in 4-6 weeks, you should be okay to continue with more physically demanding activities, such as working out.
 You’ll return to the office for a follow-up appointments to monitor your progress and remove the compression garment and drainage tubes.

-Your results of a smoother, leveled chest may be immediately noticable.
+Your results of a smoother, leveled chest may be immediately noticeable.
 But, give yourself time to heal.
 As your symptoms improve, you will begin to see your final results and a well-sculpted chest.

 Dr. Brown offers men and women multiple opportunities to achieve their ideal appearance.
 At your consultation, he may present you with several options.
 They include:

 - Contour Liposuction: Besides the chest, patients can utilize the above-mentioned liposuction methods to contour areas known to store obstinate body fat, including the abdomen, flanks, and thighs.
 Traditional liposuction, power-assisted liposuction (PAL), SmartLipo, or VASER Liposuction can achieve slimmer, and more flattering body contours.

 - Tummy Tuck: This procedure helps patients address excess skin and fat concerns in the midsection.
 The procedure creates a sculpted, slimmer abdominal profile and repairs weakened or damaged abdominal muscles.